Dentures in Westland, MI

 dental tools and a piggy bank

-• Rinse your dentures thoroughly after eating to remove any food particles.
+• Rinse dentures after eating

-• Handle your dentures with care to avoid damaging them.
+• Handle with care

 Frequently Asked Questions